Hamilton Road Cemetery, Deal: 1989: The Deal Barracks Bombing

 There were no new military interments in the Hamilton Road cemetery after the end of World War II, and it returned to its original role as a municipal facility.
-The Commonwealth War Graves Commission continued to maintain the military plots of friend and foe alike; the grass was neatly cut, the Portland stone scrubbed clean, but the cemetery's honoured dead were beginning to fade into memory.
-Where Allenby once stood, the local papers now chronicled troublesome teenagers causing a nuisance late at night.
+The Commonwealth War Graves Commission continued to maintain the military plots of friend and foe alike; the grass was neatly cut, the Portland stone scrubbed clean.
+Local papers now chronicled troublesome teenagers causing a nuisance late at night.

 This all changed in 1989, in the Deal barracks bombing.
 Three of the eleven Bandsmen killed by the Provisional Irish Republican Army were subsequently buried in the Hamilton Road cemetery, the first military burials in some forty-two years.
 They were: